wolfi-dev/os/CONTRIBUTING.md

 Start by cloning this repository and create a YAML file named `<your-package-name>.yaml` in its root directory.
 If you have any patches, create a folder with the same name and put them there.

-Add a new entry for your package in Makefile like this
+Add a new entry for your package in the Makefile like this

 ```
 $(eval $(call build-package,<your-package-name>,<version>-r<epoch>))